What to Expect from the PGA Tour Fall Schedule for the 2022-2023 Season

 Defending Champion: United States

-The Presidents Cup will be returning to American soil, at the usual site of the Wells Fargo Championship and the 2017 PGA Championship.
+Returning to American soil at the usual site of the Wells Fargo Championship and the 2017 PGA Championship in Charlotte, NC (my home-town!).
 The United States has won every previous Presidents Cup, with the exception of 1998.

 Sanderson Farms Championship, Sept.
 29-Oct.
 2